 The SAFE report presents the total retained striped marlin catch (not including discards) reported to the WCPFC for U.S. and territorial fisheries in SAFE report Table 42 (WPFMC 2024).
 This table did not include information on what gear-type caught the striped marlin.
 Because we required estimates of the retained catch of U.S. fisheries by fishery for the striped marlin caught in the WCPFC action area, we calculated the proportions by gear type reported in SAFE report Table A-80.
 The striped marlin catch presented in the SAFE report Table A-80 shows total catch by gear type, and includes both retained and released catch from the entire Pacific Ocean, not just the WCNPO; additionally striped marlin totals incorporate a proportion of unidentified billfish.
 We assumed that the total catch by each gear type is representative of striped marlin catch in the WCNPO, and then used those proportions to calculate WCPFC landings from SAFE report Table 42 into gear-specific groupings.
 For example, to calculate how much striped marlin was caught by the Hawai'i deep-set longline fishery in the WCNPO area, we first calculated what proportion of total striped marlin catch from the entire Pacific Ocean was compared to what was caught in the WCNPO area.
 For 2020, WCPFC reported catches in the WCNPO were 83% of all reported U.S. striped marlin catches.
 This proportion was then applied to Table A-80 for each gear type to determine how much of that catch came from the WCNPO.
 For the 2020 deep-set longline fishery, the total reported catch was 336 t, and the proportion from WCNPO was 278 t.
-This allowed us to calculate the average relative percentage of total international catch attributed to U.S. vessels, which from 2016-2020 was 14.8% (Table 2).
+For the most recent data in Table 2 (2021-2023), we were able to obtain catch estimates for the WCNPO striped marlin stock directly from Science Center catch databases.
+Overall, these data allowed us to calculate the average relative percentage of total international catch attributed to U.S. vessels, which from 2014-2023 was 14.7% (Table 2).